It is joy that sorrow protects.”

 Writer and creative director Megan Hollingsworth initiated Extinction Witness in 2012 with recognition of the naturally complicated and conflicted human emotional and spiritual response to species extinction resulting from human activity.

-‘Witness’ in Extinction Witnessh is derived from Quaker witness practice in keeping with Megan’s Quaker roots back to Valentine Hollingsworth’s religious persecution in Ireland, 1680’s.
+‘Witness’ in Extinction Witness is derived from Quaker witness practice in keeping with Megan’s Quaker roots in Ireland, 1680’s.

 Extinction Witness project work has included film production, compassionate online presence, generative memorials, and a collaborative eighteen-month (February 2014 – September 2015) creative witness practice with attention to the critically endangered and extinct, including languages.

 The creative witness practice revolved on a monthly basis from one group to the next and was offered in posts via MailChimp.
-Contributors included Megan, a few other writers and several visual artists, including Bryan Holland Chris Jordan, Denise Monaghan, f Jeff Cain, and Tom Murphy.
+Contributors included Megan, a few other writers and several visual artists, among them Bryan Holland Chris Jordan, Denise Monaghan, Jeff Cain, and Tom Murphy.
 The edited and archived posts will be available via the Extinction Witness website in 2018.

 * “uBuntu is our most fundamental reality.” – Reclaim and Live uBuntu